 - The internal structure of (exo)planets and brown dwarfs, and their evolution in strong interaction with their host star.

-- The dynamical and tidal evolution of extrasolar planetary systems.
+- The dynamical and tidal evolution of planetary systems.

-- Since 2013, I am a postdoc at the Canadian Institute for Theoretical Astrophysics (University of Toronto, Canada).
+- Since 2013, I am a Banting postdoctoral fellow and I spend my time between the Canadian Institute for Theoretical Astrophysics and the Center for Planetary Science (both at the University of Toronto, Canada).

-- Since 2011, I have been working in the planetology team led by Francois Forget at the Laboratoire de Météorologie Dynamique (Université Pierre et Marie Curie, Paris, France).
+- Between 2011 and 2013, I have been working in the planetology team led by Francois Forget at the Laboratoire de Météorologie Dynamique (Université Pierre et Marie Curie, Paris, France).
 I received funding from the "Domaine d'Interêt Majeur d'Île de France: Astrophysique et Condition d'Apparition de la Vie (DIM ACAV)."

 - In 2011, I completed the PhD degree from the École Normale Supérieure de Lyon in Astronomy and Astrophysics under the supervision of Gilles Chabrier and Isabelle Baraffe at CRAL, France.